bit-dust/Scripts/Bash/README.md

 ## nw-run

 Simple script to execute [Node Webkit](https://github.com/rogerwang/node-webkit) based apps.
+#### Usage:
-Execute inside a terminal using "./nw-run" or make a link in /bin to execute anywhere.
+Copy the script to your app folder and execute inside a terminal using `./nw-run`.
+You can make a link in /bin to execute anywhere, open in a terminal your app folder (example: `cd /node-webkit/app-folder`) and run `nw-run`.
 You can exclude folders and files from your nw package using the -x parameter, use *\file.ext* to exclude files and/or *\folder/** to exclude folders.
 Separe the folders and files with a comma, for example:
 ```